sofmeright/VirtualDisplayDriver_Wizard/README.md

 >
 > A generic installer flow with options for users who do not want an Advanced tool and just want to get up and going.
 >
 > Found [a fork](https://github.com/timminator/Virtual-Display-Driver) of the Virtual Display Driver that has a interactive installer albeit less utilitarian than this, they cite that they used [nefcon](https://github.com/nefarius/nefcon), will prospect this as an alternative install/uninstall/reload method if it can provide the reload feature it may be easier to package than devcon.
+(In our review we found issues specifically with reload/uninstall using nefcon, even as found implemented in timinators git.
+Please raise an issue if you want to help!)

 ### Dependencies / Requirements:
 > This software configures the state of a few implementations of Microsofts Indirect Display Driver Sample, as such a compatible implementation is required; the one I test with is [the "Virtual Display Driver" from itsmikethetech](https://github.com/itsmikethetech/Virtual-Display-Driver) which is forked from [ge9's IddSampleDriver](https://github.com/ge9/IddSampleDriver), it will likely work other forks that share the same IddSampleDriver and *.inf name.